benedettagambosi/Cereb_nest/README.md

 # Cereb_nest
 It contains two models of the Cerebellum
-- Cereb: a replicated version of the original repository by Alice Geminiani
+- Cereb.py: a replicated version of the original repository by Alice Geminiani
-- Cereb
+- Cereb_simple.py: a simplified version of the Cerebellum